Beyondactivismo/Beyondactivismo/README.md

 ![captura de pantalla 2018-04-14 a las 5 36 52 p m](https://user-images.githubusercontent.com/32823481/38769888-7f244cea-400a-11e8-80a7-293dc415c086.png)
-_Trying to understand people from different cultures, religions and countries have in common through their activism, is an amazing but difficult task._
-_With that in mind, we are working on an open project that tries to connect and share the histories & experiences of human rights activists, in an attractive and creative way._
+_Trying to understand people from different cultures, religions, and countries have in common through their activism and explore how can they help each other, is an amazing but difficult task.
+With that in mind we are working on an open project that tries to connect and share the histories & experiences of human rights activists, in attractive and creatives ways delivering the content in different languages._

 # Welcome